Jan 20, 2026

 3. Listen to the audience.

 The audience is enjoying a character?
 Great!
 Give them more.
 The audience is falling to sleep?
 Edit that scene!
-It takes just as much practice and skill to listen to one's scene partner as it does listening to an audience, and in my opinion, it is just as important for improv comedy.
+It takes just as much practice and skill to listen to one's scene partner as it does to listen to an audience, and in my opinion, it is just as important for improv comedy.
 Think of the audience as another person in your scene, and give them the same attention.
 Listening to the audience really helps when trying to follow the fun.

 Greg at London Improvathon | Impro Post